rasmusab/officialcocktails/officialcocktails.com/content/cocktails/paloma.md

 ![](/cocktail-images/paloma.jpeg)

-## Directions for how to make a Paloma
+## Directions for how to make the Paloma

 1. Pour 50 ml 100% agave tequila into a Highball glass.
 2. Squeeze 5 ml fresh lime juice into the glass.